guillaumecabanel/invoicit/README.md

 # InvoicIt

-Manage and send invoices to your client easily.
+Manage and send invoices to your clients easily.

 ## Contribute

-Find a bug or want to improve this app?
-Please do!
+> - I found a bug or want to improve this app, what can I do?
+> - I'm glad you ask:

+You can follow the backlog on [Trello](https://trello.com/b/LLfi1BG4/invoicit).

 1. [Fork](https://github.com/guillaumecabanel/invoicit#fork-destination-box)